../_images/week1.jpeg

 Workshop: Group roles and group dynamics#

-can make or break a project.
+Teamwork can make or break a project.
 Every team member has their own goals, interests, backgrounds, working methods, knowledge, and skills.
-The collaboration of such diverse groups will cause friction and conflicts .
-The skill of coping with friction and conflict is to keep them constructive rather than allowing them to become destructive.
-To help your team succeed, we will show you some essential tools for examining perspectives and conflicts.
-To support your collaboration, we will focus on various aspects of teamwork and collaboration during the whole minor.
+The collaboration of such diverse groups will cause friction and conflicts.
+The expertise is to keep them constructive rather than allowing them to become destructive, or if they do be able to transform them back to constructive.
+To help your team succeed, during this workshop we will show you some essential tools for examining perspectives and conflicts.
+To support your collaboration, we will focus on various aspects of teamwork and collaboration throughout the whole minor.

 Workshop: Team building#